THE DOVER WAR MEMORIAL PROJECT

 Killick, R.

-He did a course in ammunition inspection and then went to France early in 1940 where he was part of the attempt to prevent enemy mechanised forces moving forward in France.
-He left Ostend on the cargo boat SS Abukir at 1020pm on 27th May, one of a party of twelve from the 15th Salvage Unit bringing fifteen enemy Prisoners of War to England.
+He attended No 003 Ammunition Examiner War course at Bramley, Hampshire, commencing on 23 October 1939, and then went to France early in 1940 where he was part of the attempt to prevent enemy mechanised forces moving forward in France.
+He left Ostend on the cargo boat SS Abukir at 10:20pm on 27 May, one of a party of twelve from the 13th Salvage Unit bringing fifteen enemy Prisoners of War to England.
 Only one of the twelve survived, as the others were below decks and the ship sank in under two minutes.
-She had been bombed and then attacked by torpedo; in attempting to ram the U-boat her speed was too slow and she was struck amidships by the fourth torpedo.
+She had been bombed and then attacked by torpedo on 28 May 1940; in attempting to ram the U-boat her speed was too slow and she was struck amidships by the fourth torpedo

 Kilyon, J.W.

 Joseph William Kilyon, 617334, was a Flight Engineer Sergeant in the Royal Air Force, 102 Squadron.
-He was 22 when he died on 14th February 1943.
-He is buried in the Jonkerbos War Cemetery, The Netherlands.
+He was 22 when he died on 14 February 1943.
+He is buried in the Jonkerbos War Cemetery, The Netherlands, Collective Grave 8 I 6-9

 Kime, B. O.

 Bernard Oates Kime, 118098, was a Quartermaster Captain in the 1st battalion of the Lincolnshire Regiment.
-He died on 25th April 1945, when he was 41.
-He is buried in the Becklingen War Cemetery, Germany
+He died on 25 April 1945, when he was 41.
+He is buried in the Becklingen War Cemetery, Germany.
+4 B 1A

 King, D. J.

-He was the "dearly loved only son" of Mr and Mrs T G King, from 9 Douglas Road, Dover, and the "cherished brother" of Mrs Menpes, from 40 Northlands Avenue, Orpington.
+Well-known in Dover for his football as left-back for St Barts' Old Boys' team, he was the "dearly loved only son" of Mr and Mrs T G King, from 9 Douglas Road, Dover, and the "cherished brother" of Mrs Menpes, from 40 Northlands Avenue, Orpington, Kent.
+They attended the funeral, and other mourners included an officer from the soldiers' company and six NCOs.
+Floral tributes included those from his "broken-hearted" mum and dad, his brother and sister, and his "broken-hearted" sweetheart

 1941 "Dearly loved and deeply mourned by his Mum and Dad"